nuclearcodecat/shimmer/README.md

  - `shimmer.shorter-navbar` - toggle true to make the navbar as tall as on unmodified firefox (may require firefox restart)
  - `shimmer.disable-compact-winctr-buttons` - toggle true to revert the compact window control buttons to default
  - `shimmer.dont-expand-selected-tab` - toggle true to disable the effect of expanding the active tab when there are many tabs open
- - `shimmer.hide-sidebar-button` - toggle true to hide the "show sidebars" button

 ## maintaining
  please keep in mind that i won't always have time to fix a problem created by a new version of firefox in a day. if you'd like to create a pull request, feel free to do so. if you find any issues, please report them at the "issues" tab on github.